 Corporate income tax

-In 2024, the corporate income tax rate in Denmark remains at 22 per cent.
-This rate applies to all companies incorporated in Denmark on their global income.
-Danish legislation provides for various tax incentives to encourage investment in certain sectors of the economy, such as research and development, which supports innovation and sustainable development.
+In 2024, corporate income tax rate in Denmark is 22 per cent.
+It applies to all companies incorporated in Denmark, on their worldwide income.
+Danish legislation contains several tax incentives to promote investment in selected sectors of the economy, such as research and development that contribute to innovation and sustainable development.

 Income tax for individuals

-Personal income taxation in Denmark is characterised by high rates and a progressive scale, which means that the higher the income, the higher the tax rate.
-In 2024, rates range from approximately 37 per cent to over 55 per cent on the highest incomes.
-Despite the apparent strictness, the system provides for a number of exemptions and deductions, such as for compulsory social insurance and contributions to pension funds, which reduces the tax burden on citizens.
+Personal income taxation in Denmark has followed a pattern of high rates and progressive scale—that is, the higher the income, the higher the rate of tax levied.
+The rates in 2024 ranged from about 37 percent to over 55 percent on the highest incomes.
+However, in spite of the apparent strictness, the system provides for some exemptions and deductions, for example, because of compulsory social insurance and contributions to pension funds, which lowers the burden on citizens.

 Social contributions